atwellpub/wordpress-plugin-version-control/README.md

 # wordpress-plugin-version-control
-Provides easy way to switch from available plugin versions for plugins that support version tags.
+Provides easy way to 'roll back' and 'roll forward' plugin versions that support version tagging.
+Will update later.